 Alice joined Refugees International in May 2010 as the Climate Displacement Program Manager.
 Alice previously worked as a staff attorney in the international program at Earthjustice (formerly the Sierra Club Legal Defense Fund) where she implemented programs designed to defend and seek redress for communities from the impacts of pollution and climate change.
 Prior to working for Earthjustice, Alice served as Deputy Director of the American Bar Association’s Asia Law Initiative where she was responsible for overall management and implementation of ABA's technical legal assistance programs in Cambodia, China, Indonesia, Mongolia, Philippines, Thailand, and Vietnam.
 She has also worked in Uzbekistan and Bosnia on issues related to environmental good governance and public participation in environmental decision-making.
 She began her career in the litigation practice groups at Dewey Ballantine and Arnold & Porter.
 Alice has a law degree from the University of Wisconsin Law School and a Bachelor’s degree in History from Princeton University.

-MARK YARNELL, ADVOCATE
+MARK YARNELL, SENIOR ADVOCATE